 Advisory Board, Doctor of Osteopathic Medicine

-Michelle is an integrative family medicine physician who treats the root causes of health problems, not just the symptoms.
+Dr. Thompson-Olson is an integrative family medicine physician who treats the root causes of health problems, not just the symptoms.
 She is a graduate of Lake Erie College of Osteopathic Medicine where she studied the holistic approach to health care.
-Dr. Thompson-Olson is the former director of Great Lakes Institute massage therapy program, was a trustee for the PA Osteopathic Medical Association, studied with the Neuromuscular Therapy Center in St. Petersburg, FL and completed her residency at UPMC Mercy in Pittsburgh, PA.
+Dr. Thompson-Olson is the former director of Great Lakes Institute massage therapy program, was a trustee for the PA Osteopathic Medical Association, studied with the Neuromuscular Therapy Center in St. Petersburg, Florida, and completed her residency at UPMC Mercy in Pittsburgh, Pennsylvania.
 She is a Board Certified Osteopathic Family Medicine Physician and an associate medical professor for LECOM and PCOM, both osteopathic schools in Pennsylvania.

 Currently, she is employed by the University of Pittsburgh Medical Center and has a full-time integrative family medicine practice, seeing infants through the end of life using a natural approach to healthcare.
 Dr. Thompson-Olson's specialty is reversing disease through diet, exercise and lifestyle changes while empowering her patients to take charge of their health and work as a team with their physician.
 There are healing powers of proper nutrition in almost all disease processes and she believes that eating for health can be pleasurable.
 We just need to learn to eat in a way that serves our body.